Syed Ahmad Khan: Hindu–Muslim unity

-At the start of his career, Syed Ahmad Khan advocated for Hindu–Muslim unity in Colonial India.
+Syed Ahmad Khan advocated for Hindu–Muslim unity in Colonial India.
 He stated: "India is a beautiful bride and Hindus and Muslims are her two eyes.
 If one of them is lost, this beautiful bride will become ugly."
 Being raised in the diverse city of Delhi, Syed Ahmad Khan was exposed to the festivals of both Hindus and Muslims.
 He collected Hindu scriptures and "had a commitment to the country's composite culture", being close friends with Swami Vivekanand to Debendranath Tagore.
 In the 19th century, he opposed cow slaughter, even stopping a fellow Muslim from sacrificing one for Eid al-Adha to promote peace between Muslims and Hindus.
 Addressing a large gathering in Gurdaspur on 27 January 1884, Sir Syed said:

 O Hindus and Muslims!
 Do you belong to a country other than India?
 Don't you live on the soil and are you not buried under it or cremated on its ghats?
 If you live and die on this land, then bear in mind that ‘Hindu’ and ‘Muslim’ is but religious word: all the Hindus, Muslims and Christians who live in this country are one nation.

 When he founded Muhammadan Anglo-Oriental College, he opened its admissions to Indians of all faiths, with its first principal Henry Siddons being a Christian and one of its patrons Mahendra Singh of Patiala being a Sikh.
 Shafey Kidwai notes that Sir Syed promoted "advocacy of the empowerment of all Indians".

 In his book Causes of the Indian Revolt, which was originally published in Urdu in 1858, he referred to Hindus and Muslims as 'two antagonistic races' when highlighting the British folly of bringing them together in a single unit, thereby endangering the British position.